 The History Of Moccasins

 When you hear the word “moccasins” you likely think about native Aboriginal or American tribes.
-But moccasins have actually been used across the entire world in various tribes and cultures from the start, and for the same reasons they were used back then, they are still used just as often today!
+But the history of moccasins goes back to various tribes and cultures across the world since the beginning.
+And for the same reasons they were used back then, they're still just as often used today!

 Where do moccasins come from?